MichlF/project-StatisticalRegularitiesInduceSpatialFeatureSpecificSuppression/README.md

 This respository contains the data of Failing, Feldmann-Wüstefeld, Wang, Olivers & Theeuwes (2019): \
 *"Statistical regularities induce spatial as well as feature-specific suppression"* \
-Journal of Experimental Psychology: Human Perception and Psychophysics \
+published in Journal of Experimental Psychology: Human Perception and Psychophysics \
 (see also https://osf.io/2qf5r/)

 ---